WILLFX/decentralized-moderation/README.md

 | `measurement/prior/` | how `prior` is measured, and why a testnet is the instrument |
 | `MODERATION_GUIDELINES.md` | the standard moderators apply |

-Earlier architectures and the full design history are on the `archive/v1-v2-and-design-history` branch, and are kept off this branch so that a reader is not left to determine which of several state machines is the system.

 ## 10. Standing constraint

 **No deployment with material funds, and the index is not presented as reliable